 Our acupuncturists have received a Master’s degree in Acupuncture and/or Oriental Medicine and have completed at least 300 hours of clinical experience before graduation.
 We are fully licensed in good standing by the State of Maryland.
 We attend ongoing educational programs to stay current and to develop additional skills and knowledge.

 - Mina Johns MS, MAc, LAc, RN graduated from the Maryland University of Integrative Health (formerly Tai Sophia) in 2009 and opened Annapolis Community Acupuncture in January 2010.
-She is a Licensed Acupuncturist, Acupuncture Detox Specialist, and she has been a Registered Nurse since 1975.
-She decided to study acupuncture after experiencing first-hand what acupuncture can do for one's health.
-Mina has received specialized training in pain management and advanced acupuncture techniques, with Dr. Richard Teh-Fu Tan (creator of the Balance Method); Dr. Richard Niemtzow (creator of Battlefield Acupuncture); Dr. Robert Chu (Master Tung's Acupuncture); and in the treatment of trauma with Acupuncturists Without Borders (Healing Community Trauma).
-She specializes in the treatment of people with pain, sports injuries, stress, anxiety, trauma, sleep disorders and with complex chronic conditions.
+She is a Licensed Acupuncturist, Certified Balance Method Practitioner and Acupuncture Detox Specialist.
+She has also been a Registered Nurse since 1975.
+Mina decided to study acupuncture after experiencing first-hand what acupuncture can do for one's health.
+Since 2010, Mina has studied with master acupuncturist Dr. Richard Teh-Fu Tan (creator of the Balance Method, a strategy known for rapid, long-term relief of painful conditions).
+She became a certified practitioner in the Balance Method in 2014.
+Mina specializes in the treatment of people with pain, sports injuries, stress, anxiety, trauma, sleep & digestive disorders and in the treatment of those with complex chronic conditions.
 Mina is a member of the Maryland Acupuncture Society (MAS) and Acupuncturists Without Borders (AWB), and is a Guest Lecturer at the Maryland University of Integrative Health.
 Mina is passionate about making acupuncture accessible to as many people as possible, and she is grateful to be able to bring affordable acupuncture to our community.
 She and her husband Ric have lived in Annapolis since 2004, and are proud sponsors of midshipmen at the United States Naval Academy.
-Mina loves music, reading, nature and spending time with loved ones, including her dog Zoey.
+Mina loves music, reading, nature and spending time with loved ones, including her husband Ric, son Aaron, dogs Zoey and PJ, and grand-dogs Cooper and Maggie.

 - Ana Paula Duarte, MSTOM, LAc received her Bachelor's degree from UCLA in 2003.
 She went on to study Chinese Medicine at the Pacific College of Oriental Medicine in San Diego, graduating with a Master's degree in 2011.
 She enjoys working at community acupuncture clinics and reaching out to as many patients as possible.
 When not poking people, she prefers to be out in nature, dancing or enjoying the company of her husband, family and friends.
 Ela fala português y habla español también.